Auslander Regularity of p-adic Distribution Algebras: as a Fr echet-Stein algebra

 \section{$\Dg$~as a Fr\'echet-Stein algebra}

-We review the construction of the Fr\'echet-Stein structure of $\Dg$ since this is central to our work.
+We review the construction of a Fr\'echet-Stein structure on the algebra $\Dg$ since this is central to our work.
+We refer to \cite{ST5} for all details.

-Recall that a (two-sided) $K$-Fr\'echet algebra is called Fr\'echet-Stein if there is a sequence $q_1\leq q_2 \leq...$ of algebra seminorms on $A$ defining its Fr\'echet topology and such that for all $n\in\N$ the completion $A_n$ of $A$ with respect to $q_n$ is a noetherian $K$-Banach algebra and a flat $A_{n+1}$-module via the natural map $A_{n+1}\rightarrow A_{n}$.
-This applies to the algebra $\Dg$ of $K$-valued locally analytic distributions on $G$: let $G_0$ be the underlying locally $\Q_p$-analytic group.
+~\\Recall that a (two-sided) $K$-Fr\'echet algebra is called {\it Fr\'echet-Stein} if there is a sequence $q_1\leq q_2 \leq...$ of algebra seminorms on $A$ defining its Fr\'echet topology and such that for all $n\in\N$ the completion $A_n$ of $A$ with respect to $q_n$ is a noetherian $K$-Banach algebra and a flat $A_{n+1}$-module via the natural map $A_{n+1}\rightarrow A_{n}$.
+This applies to the algebra $\Dg$ of $K$-valued locally analytic distributions on $G$.
+Recall that $\Dg$ equals the strong dual of the locally convex vector space $\Cg$ of $K$-valued locally $L$-analytic functions on $G$ equipped with the convolution product.
+Let $G_0$ be the underlying locally $\Q_p$-analytic group.
 Choose a normal open subgroup $H_0\subseteq G_0$ which is a uniform pro-$p$ group.
 According to Prop. \ref{pval} the lower $p$-series of $H_0$ induces an integrally valued $p$-valuation $\omega$ on $H_0$ satisfying (HYP) with $h_1,...,h_d$ chosen to be any (ordered) minimal set of generators of $H_0$.
-Thus, the construction of [ST5], Sect.
+Thus, the construction of \cite{ST5}, Sect.
 4 for distribution algebras of such $p$-valued groups applies: the bijective global chart $\Z_p^d\rightarrow H_0$ for the manifold $H_0$ given by induces a topological isomorphism $\Co\simeq C^{an}(\Z_p^d,K)$ on $K$-valued locally analytic functions.
 In this isomorphism the right-hand side is a space of classical Mahler series and the dual isomorphism $D(H_0,K)\simeq D(\Z_p^d,K)$ therefore realizes $\Do$ as a space of noncommutative power series.
 More precisely, putting $b_i:=h_i-1\in\Z[G],~\db^\al:=b_1^{\al_1}...b_d^{\al_d}$ for $\al\in\N_0^d$ the Fr\'echet space $\Do$ equals all convergent series

 with $d_\al\in K$ such that the set $\{|d_\al|r^{\kap |\al|}\}_\al$ is bounded for all $0<r<1$.
 Here $|.|$ denotes the normalized absolute value on $\mathbb{C}_p$.
 The value $\lambda(f)\in K$ of such a series on a function $f\in\Co$ with Mahler expansion is given by $\sum_{\al\in\N_0^d}c_\al d_\al$.
 The family of norms $\|.\|_r,~0<r<1$ defined via